-In the current economic scenario, with inflation and key tailwinds for domestic demand to remain strong rising costs of construction there is a big opportunity in the near term for the hospitality industry with demand outpacing supply for the next few years.
-Being a high fixed cost business, the focus is to variabalise the fixed costs and transform the operating model into a leaner and more flexible model with multiple sources of revenue to diversify risk by exploring new business segments beyond the traditional segments.
+In the current economic scenario, with inflation and key tailwinds for domestic demand to remain strong rising costs of construction there is a big opportunity in are mainly resurgence in foreign travel, India's G20 the near term for the hospitality industry with demand presidency and the fact that India will host a number outpacing supply for the next few years.
+Being a high of international events, including the ICC Men's fixed cost business, the focus is to variabalise the World Cup. fixed costs and transform the operating model into a leaner and more flexible model with multiple sources After peeking average daily rates ('ADRs') and occupancy in the FY19, the FY20 saw a dip due to the initial impact of COVID-19 in the month of March.